Wisdom

 Two words here are a bit old-fashioned.
 God gives "liberally," which means "generously," and declines to "upbraid" anyone who seeks His favor.
 "Upbraid" just means "scold."

 Why would anyone think that God might scold a man seeking wisdom?
 Because a human father is capable of being driven to impatience by constant demands from his children.
 He might even come to feel that they are pestering him.
-So James reminds us that God’s patience cannot be exhausted by our requests.
+So James reminds us that God’s patience cannot be exhausted by our requests for truly good things.
 If we ask Him for wisdom, He will not scold us for bothering Him.

 Breadth of wisdom

 As a Jew steeped in the writings of the Old Testament, James viewed wisdom as broader in meaning than we do.
 We think of wisdom as good judgment in dealing with the difficult practical issues that might complicate anyone's life in a real world.
 But the Old Testament expands the concept to every kind of understanding.
 It says that Bezaleel knew how to craft the tabernacle and its furnishings because God had given him wisdom (Ex.
 31:1-6).
 It says that the wisdom of Solomon was evident in his ability to name and describe all living things and to compose a large body of sayings and songs (1 Kings 4:29-34).
 His wisdom also took the form of being able to recognize the liar in a difficult court case (I Kings 2:16-28).
-The creation of the universe, an engineering feat producing a smoothly operating machine of breathtaking size and complexity, is called a work of wisdom (Psa.
-136:5).
 In the Wisdom Literature—Job, Proverbs, and Ecclesiastes—the focus is on moral wisdom, beginning with the fear of God (Prov.
 9:10) and flowering in a life of righteousness (Prov.
 2:6-9).
 Yet even in these books wisdom has a larger reach, taking in the advice of a military strategist (Eccles.
 9:14–16) and the skill of a craftsman (Prov.
 24:3).
 The proverb just cited doubtless has a secondary reference to building a family and an enduring family line, these also being works that require wisdom.

 It is important to allow wisdom a wide sense so that we do not limit the promise in this verse of James.
 When it says that God will give us wisdom, it means that He will give us any kind of wisdom that we need, even the wisdom to do a job, or to escape from a moment of danger, or to comprehend the world around us.